 If you’re like me and don’t want to physically drive to the store to pick up these supplies, the good news is that they’re all available on Amazon:

-Here’s my master roundup of kid craft ideas — they’ll last you about a month if you do one a day.
+Here’s my master roundup of easy craft ideas for kids — they’ll last you about a month if you do one a day.

 These projects are generally appropriate for kids between the ages of 3 and 10.